Tips on Writing an Excellent Expository Essay

 Create Engaging Introduction

 An excellent expository paper should begin with an introduction.
 The first sentence has to be a hook that will catch readers' attention.
 It can be an interesting fact, a quote, statistics, etc. The hook needs to be one or two sentences in length.
 Next, you should write a few sentences of background information.
 It has to be concise because it should tell readers about the reviewed topic briefly.
 There is no need to specify any details in the introduction, writing an expository essay.
 Finally, you ought to include the thesis statement.
-Generally speaking, it is the central point of an essay.
+Generally speaking, it is the central point of an cause and effect essay.
 It will tell readers about the problem that will be explained and justified.

 Focus on Conclusion